 They are incredibly picky and particular about their needs during breeding.
 They expect the simulated environment to be almost identical to their natural habitat.
 When you decide to breed your otos, perform a water change and clean the aquarium.
 It is wise to put a group of co-specifics in the tank to find a mate naturally.

 – Pair Them Up

-To do this, you have to identify the male and female otonciclus catfish because if you put in only males, breeding would never happen.
-The otos exhibit sexual dimorphism; the males are slim and smaller than the female when they are ready for mating.
+To do this, you have to identify the male and female Otonciclus catfish because if you only put in males, breeding would never happen.
+This is because the otos exhibit sexual dimorphism; the males are slim and smaller than the female when they are ready for mating.
 Also, the male has a genital papilla; it looks like a nipple-looking growth at its tail’s lower region.

 – Feeding And Mating Triggers

 Feed the otos catfish with healthy, nutritious meals frequently as you prepare them for breeding.
 Increase the water temperature but not above 79°F as warmer conditions can trigger spawning.
 Mating takes a toll on the otos, male and female; the chasing could go on for hours.